Patient and Visitor Screening Policy

 - New loss of taste or smell

 Approved visitors at hospital campuses will be provided with an armband.

 We highly encourage alternative means of communication to provide healing support, such as phone calls, FaceTime, Google Hangouts and Skype.

 As additional precautions, flower and food deliveries have been suspended in an effort to limit the number of vendors in the hospital.

 The decision to restrict visitors was difficult and made only after careful consideration to prevent the spread of COVID-19.
 Thank you for your understanding and support as we remain committed to our mission to provide the highest quality health care to the communities we serve.

-All patients will be screened at the hospital entrance and at our outpatient facilities.
+All patients will be screened at the hospital entrance and at our health center and urgent care facilities.

-Patients who are ill with symptoms such as a fever, cough, shortness of breath, sore throat, body aches, chills or new loss of taste or smell, will be asked to wait outside while the receiving department is contacted and alerted to the fact that the patient has arrived and has a fever and/or symptoms.
+We understand that some patients who are ill with symptoms such as fever, cough, shortness of breath, sore throat, body aches, chills or new loss of taste or smell, may need to enter our facilities.
+Patients are asked to provide this information to the facility upon scheduling their appointment and/or upon arriving to the facility so appropriate arrangements can be made.

-Anyone entering a health care facility (e.g., health care personnel, patients, visitors) is required to wear a face mask or cloth covering.
+Anyone entering a health care facility (e.g., health care personnel, patients, visitors) is required to wear a face mask or cloth covering at all times.
 Examples of a cloth covering include scarf, bandana, homemade mask, etc. Cloth coverings must cover mouth and nose.
 Please do not wear a mask with exhalation valves.